Azerbaijan–Venezuela relations

-Azerbaijan–Venezuela relations are the bilateral relations exist between Azerbaijan and Venezuela.
+Azerbaijan–Venezuela relations are the bilateral relations between Azerbaijan and Venezuela.
 Venezuela has an embassy in Baku.
 Azerbaijan is represented by its Permanent Mission to the United Nations in New York City.

-The main areas of cooperation are energy, transport, science, education, environmental protection, tourism, finance, and agriculture.
+The main areas of bilateral cooperation are energy, transport, science, education, environmental protection, tourism, finance, and agriculture.

 Diplomatic relations

 Diplomatic relations between Azerbaijan and Venezuela were established for the first time on May 12, 1995.

 The Venezuelan Embassy in Baku was opened in the spring of 2018.
 The Ambassador of Venezuela to Azerbaijan is Gabriel Leopoldo Jara Maldonado.

 Legal framework: 3 agreements have been signed between Azerbaijan and Venezuela.

 In October 2016, a document signing ceremony was held between the two countries.
 The following agreements were concluded: